toolness/baseless/README.md

   offline content.
-* Accessing all content in a webpage via a single, unrestricted origin (bypassing same-origin security restrictions, `X-Frame-Options` and `Content-Security-Policy` headers, and so forth).
+* Accessing all content in a webpage via a single, unrestricted origin (bypassing same-origin security restrictions, `X-Frame-Options`/CSP/CORS headers, and so forth).
 * Configured with an appcache manifest to allow a mobile browser to access content offline.
-* Blocking third-party tracking services without browser configuration.
+* Blocking third-party tracking services without requiring browser configuration.
 * Allowing anyone to localize any website without needing to ask for permission.